 flute, oboe, Bb clarinet, bassoon, horn, 2 violins, viola, cello and double bass

-Written at the age of 18, when he was still a student at the Royal College of Music, the Sinfonietta attests that Britten had already found her way, in a mature and obvious way, from his first opus.
+Written at the age of 18, while still a student at the Royal College of Music, the Sinfonietta shows that Britten had already found his way, in a mature and obvious way, in his first opus.

-The piece is solidly built and presents a perfect mastery of form, thus announcing several of his future works.
+The piece is solidly constructed and displays a perfect mastery of form, foreshadowing many of his future works.

 Another reduced version for ensemble also exists with two horns.
-It was arranged by Britten in February 1936 but given only once during her lifetime.
+It was arranged by Britten in February 1936 but only performed once in his lifetime.